 Model what could go wrong.
 Catalog known threats.
 Wire controls and access policies that actually constrain risk.

 Establish what does not ship until tests pass.
 Define the test pyramid: unit, integration, end-to-end.
+Quality is a delivery concern: gates guard the features they cover and the bugs they catch, which is also where incidents trace back (a shipped defect becomes a production incident).

 Map the frameworks you must comply with: SOC 2, GDPR, HIPAA, WCAG.
 Surface controls and audit cadence.